IvanProdaiko94/hekdi/README.md

 - `value` - just will be returned.
 - `constant` - the same as `value` but can't be reassign.
 - `alias` - used to create an alias for some dependency.
-- `provider` - function that will be called, to get dependency config.
-Providers register dependencies before others do.
-Providers can't be exported from module.

 # Koa.js usage: